v-vekpawar/linkedin-analyzer/README.md

-# LinkedIn Profile Analyzer

-A beginner-friendly Python web app that scrapes LinkedIn profiles and generates professional AI-powered summaries using Google Gemini.
-Enter a LinkedIn profile link, and the app will extract the profile's information and create a professional summary for you.
+LinkedIn Profile Analyzer — a beginner-friendly Python web app that scrapes LinkedIn profiles and generates professional AI-powered summaries and analysis using Google Gemini.

 ---